 The first image and an early logo for the Loki series were revealed during Walt Disney Company Investors’ Day in June 2019, and they subsequently ended up online (as all things do).
 Although the updates were intriguing, the most interesting element might be in the background of the photo.

 Marvel Studios reveals first look at the new 'Loki' series for Disney+

 The image features Loki star Tom Hiddleston walking down the street during what appears to be 1975 — the year Steven Spielberg’s Jaws hit theaters.
 This suggests that the rumors of a time-travel element in the series could indeed be true (unless it’s actually a flashback, of course).

-Michael Waldron, a writer and producer on the upcoming season of Cartoon Network’s irreverent sci-fi comedy Rick & Morty, will oversee the series, according to The Hollywood Reporter.
+Michael Waldron, a writer and producer on the upcoming season of Cartoon Network’s irreverent sci-fi comedy Rick & Morty, will oversee the Loki series, according to The Hollywood Reporter.
 Waldron will write the series pilot, act as showrunner, and serve as executive producer.
-Waldron previously developed a pilot for Showtime and is currently working a series called Florida Man with director Steven Soderbergh.
+Waldron previously developed a pilot for Showtime, and is currently working a series called Florida Man with director Steven Soderbergh.